servezone/servezone/docs/index.md

     * A Servezone App always has one Masterservice
     * A Servezone App can have multiple Subservices
     * All Servezone Services that belong to a Servezone App are connected through a docker overlay network.
+* **SzDeployment** - A servezone deployment keeps track of when an app was last deployed and exposes methods to repeat specific or all deployment steps.

 ### Docker Swarm
 Under the hood we use Docker Swarm.
 Serve.Zone is merely a configuration candy layer that makes it easy to deploy and manage applications from within CI Jobs.
 In general we recommend GitLab for the CI side of things.